By Melissa Schill

 The United States and Russia have also expressed concern about China’s nuclear arsenal, citing this as reason to eliminate the treaty.
 Wheaton students voiced their opinions on the withdrawal.
-“I would say that China is a bigger threat than Russia when it comes to this issue, but they are not under this treaty whatsoever, so I think it makes sense for the United States to pull out of [the treaty],” senior International Relations major Justus Hanson said.
+“I would say that China is a bigger threat than Russia when it comes to this issue, but they are not under this treaty whatsoever, so I think it makes sense for the United States to pull out of ,” senior International Relations major Justus Hanson said.

 Hanson also believes that remaining at the forefront of technological innovation is reason to withdraw from the treaty.
 “If our enemies are going to have these types of technologies, I would hope that our country would want to be able to counter those,” Hanson said.
 “Our country should always be on the cutting edge of technology.”

 Some are not as optimistic about the termination of the treaty.
 Critics of the choice to withdraw worry the United State’s relationship with European allies such as the North Atlantic Treaty Organization (NATO) will suffer.
 These countries that are closer in proximity to Russia and do not have the same level of military technology available are now more vulnerable with the treaty gone.

 Junior Taylor Love said, “I think there’s a number of concerns given that the US hasn’t put any plan to replace the INF Treaty.”
 Love is an international relations major pursuing a certificate in Peace and Conflict Studies.